Dairy contract legislation – what does it mean for dairy farmers?

 Dairy cows

-Unfair milk contracts have been an area of concern for the dairy sector for many years, going back to the Voluntary Code of Practice for Dairy Contracts, which came in in 2012.
+Unfair milk contracts have long been an area of concern for the dairy sector for many years, going back to the Voluntary Code of Practice for Dairy Contracts, which came in in 2012.
 A significant proportion of the calls that we receive are from farmers with issues which ultimately relate back to their milk contract.

 What's wrong with contracts now?